bparanj/coding-skill/_posts/2019-09-19-technical-interview-tips.md

 - Do not ask the interviewer what they think about your solution.
 - Do not ask any negative questions such as what's the worst part about their job.
+- Do not ask any dumb questions.
+Dumb question is one that you can easily find the answer from Google.

 You will make the interviewer uncomfortable.
 If the company makes the headline for the wrong reason, do not ask any questions about that issue.

 You can figure out the team dynamics and culture by following these guidelines: